dannyi9/LanSentinel/README.md

 ## 🚀 Key Features

 - **User-Friendly Web Interface**: Visualise the status of your network with an intuitive and responsive UI.
-- **TODO - Real-Time Network Scanning**: Automatically detects and displays all active devices on your network.
+- **Real-Time Network Scanning**: Automatically detects and displays all active devices on your network.
 - **TODO - Port Scanning & Vulnerability Detection**: Scans devices for open ports and identifies potential security threats.
 - **TODO - Device Classification**: Groups devices based on identifiers like HTTP server strings, device type, and more.
 - **TODO - Notifications & Alerts**: Receive real-time alerts for suspicious activities such as unknown devices or unusual port scans.